cornerstonejs/dicomParser/README.md

 -----

 ```
-// create a Uint8Array with the contents of the DICOM P10 byte stream
+// create a Uint8Array or node.js Buffer with the contents of the DICOM P10 byte stream
 // you want to parse (e.g. XMLHttpRequest to a WADO server)
 var arrayBuffer = new ArrayBuffer(bufferSize);
 var byteArray = new Uint8Array(arrayBuffer);